fraxken/node-starter/README.md

 And sometimes we made some efforts to bring a lot of ressources at a specific location (Just like : Hey!
 Here are a thousand resources, good luck).
 Finally the real problem is not fixed...

-For example if a System Administrator come : Does he care about how the event loop work ?
+For example : if a System Administrator come (maybe he have to manage some Node.JS instances in production for his work) : Does he care about how the event loop work ?
 No..
 He want to know more about our Docker support, about how work NPM (Give him tool like NVM etc..).

 And there is a lot of sub cases :

 - Does it start development / programmation ?
 - Does it written JavaScript before ?
 - Does it come from PHP?
 - Is it a team-manager ?
+(Talk to him about LTS cycle, NodeSource cases studies etc..)
 - etc...

 # (A possible) solution